aws-samples/awsome-distributed-training/3.test_cases/16.pytorch-cpu-ddp/kubernetes/README.md

 We recommend that you setup a Kubernetes cluster using the templates in the architectures [directory](../../1.architectures).

-## 3. Submit training job using Docker container
+## 3. Submit training job using container

 In this example, you'll learn how to use the official PyTorch Docker image and execute the container within Kubernetes using kubeflow training operator.